ahmadalsajid/teamfriends/README.md

 **[Optional]** If you want to test sending email using Gmail, follow the document to configure your Gmail API auth setting from the [Google documentation](https://developers.google.com/gmail/api/quickstart/python).
-If not configured, the `send email` function will log and error mentioning it can not connect to Google SMTP server and print the email **subject** and **body** in the console.
+If not configured, the `send email` function will log an error mentioning it can not connect to Google SMTP server and print the email **subject** and **body** in the console.